Newly Enacted California Penal Code section 1385 allows a court to dismiss all enhancements including prior DUIs.

 In other words, the Court has the power to dismiss any case under PC 1385.

-In the opinion of Los Angeles DUI and Criminal Defense Attorney Los Angeles, this is a trend in a criminal prosecution to punish less severely.
-For case specific analysis, or to talk to Criminal Defense Attorney in Los Angeles directly please call (323) 464-6424.
+In the opinion of Los Angeles DUI and Criminal Defense Attorney Los Angeles, this is a trend in California to punish less.
+For case-specific analysis, or to talk to Criminal Defense Attorney in Los Angeles directly please call (323) 464-6424.